Coming up next, our final news roundup and information overload hour.

 He has some positions that are liberal, some that are super liberal, but he's also got some ones that are more moderate in the context of the Democratic Party.

-So when people want to say he's he's a disaster, he's so liberal, he's so failed, he can't possibly win the presidency.
+So when people want to say he's a disaster, he's so liberal, he's so failed, he can't possibly win the presidency.

 I'm not talking about the general election.